-A. Academic matter: any work, required or volunteered, that is a) submitted to a faculty member, b) submitted for publication in a College-sponsored or College-affiliated academic publication, or c) submitted for use in conjunction with a College-sponsored event or activity.
+A. Academic matter: any work, required or volunteered, that is a) submitted to a faculty member, b) submitted for publication in a university-sponsored or university-affiliated academic publication, or c) submitted for use in conjunction with a university-sponsored event or activity.

 B. Attempt: any act beyond mere preparation carried out with the intent to engage in conduct that violates Honor Code.
 Attempted violations may be sanctioned in the same manner as completed violations.
 A student need not complete the intended act in order to be held accountable.